ib-ruby/ib-ruby/spec/README.md

 against your IB paper account.
 This happens because these specs depend on live connection to IB, which is inherently non-deterministic.
 Anything happening along the way - network delay, problems with IB data farms, even high CPU load on your machine - may delay the expected responce, so that the spec times out or does not find expected data.
+For example, IB historical data farm is known to disappear from time to time, so any specs related to historical data will fail while this outage lasts.

-It is suggested that you run the failing specs several times, and start debugging them only if they are failing regularly.
+If you experience such intermittent spec failures, it is recommended that you run the failing specs several times, possibly with a delay of 10-20 minutes.
+Start debugging the specs only if they are failing regularly.
 Otherwise, you may just waste time chasing an artifact of unreliable IB connection, rather than some real problem with the specs.

 ## RUNNING RAILS-SPECIFIC SPECS: